Haitians Helping Haitians

 In a community like Matènwa, needs are large and often basic.
 The education and skills that Haitian Americans have acquired from their daily lives of living, working and going to school in the U.S. are useful and uncommon in Haiti.
 The exposure to technology, infrastructure, and education, things we take for granted if we live in the U.S., creates skill sets, resources, and talents that can be put to powerful use

 in a resource-poor setting like Matènwa.
 In Matènwa, education, technology, and skills of so many kinds are in extremely short supply due to gaps in education and economics.

-Our Haitian American volunteers are a bridge between Haiti and the U.S. Many, but not all, speak creole.
-Many have a feeling and understanding for Haitian culture.
-Once back home, they are able to translate Haitian customs and practices to other Americans and share their experiences to raise awareness about Haiti.
-Some have blogged about their experiences in Matènwa to a wider community in the U.S. and elsewhere around the world.
-Through volunteering, young Haitian Americans also have reconnected with a place that they know in some sense but may have never experienced directly in quite this way before.
+Our Haitian American volunteers are a bridge between Haitians on Lagonav and the outside world.
+Many, but not all, speak creole.
+Many have an understanding of Haitian culture.
+Once back home, they share their experiences to raise awareness about Haiti and broaden people's understanding of Haitian practices.
+Some have blogged about their experiences in Matènwa to reach a wider audience.